ahaas99/ExploringGeneralizationPotential/README.md

 # Masterarbeit
-For everyone who is here to generate the images for MedMNIST-C can use make_medmnist_c.py.
+For everyone who is here to generate the corrupted images for MedMNIST-C can use make_medmnist_c.py to do so.